odu-cs625-datavis/public/Spr22/Syllabus.md

 * Writing for Computer Science by Justin Zobel
 * The Elements of Style by Strunk and White

-In addition, see the online writing resources collected on the ODU-CS [New Student Resources page](https://graduate.cs.odu.edu/resources/new-students/#Writing).
+In addition, see the online student resources collected on Dr. Weigle's website: [New Student Resources page](https://weiglemc.github.io/new-student/#writing).

 ## Grading